krischik/steem-mechanize/README.md

 ## Feature

-There one only feature provided by this gem: Persistent HTTP
+There is only one feature provided by this gem: Persistent HTTP

 All other functionality is identical to `steem-ruby`.
 This gem achieves HTTP persistence by instantiating a Mechanize Agent as a singleton and using this agent for all requests.